Nopd101/pamana/README.md

-# PAMANA – Co-Developer Setup Guide
+# PAMANA – Gamified Educational Website

 **PAMANA** is a web-based digital storytelling and gamified learning platform for Grade 8 Araling Panlipunan.
 It combines animated lessons, mini-games, quizzes, and automated progress tracking.